zefer/atmos/README.md

 # Atmos

 An ESP32 based home IoT device.
 It collects some climate readings for the room and publishes them to MQTT.

+These metrics can be consumed by subscribing to the MQTT topics.
+For example:
+- In Home Assistant, to provide climate data for rooms and automation
-Subsequently, these metrics can be collected and displayed on a Grafana dashboard by writing them to an InfluxDB.
+- Writing to an InfluxDB database, so the data can be displayed on a Grafana Dashboard.
+For an example of such, see https://github.com/zefer/mqtt-to-influx

-The metrics collected are via a Bosch BME280: barometric air pressure, temperature and humidity.

 The ESP32 board is programmed using Arduino code, using [PlatformIO](https://platformio.org/).